-It tells marketers which ads, campaigns, and keywords generate calls and which don’t.
-It’s used by agencies, SMBs, and enterprise-level companies.
-It improves their ROI and gives them valuable insight into their marketing data.
+Call tracking has been around for about 20 years.
+Call tracking tells marketers which ads, campaigns, and keywords generate calls and which do not.
+It is used by agencies, SMBs, and enterprise-level companies.
+They see improvements in their ROI, and they get valuable insights into their marketing data.

 These words contain buyer sentiment, customer intelligence, sales performance data, close rate and conversion data, and a host of other information.

 And right now NONE of these words are being analyzed.

-In essence, call tracking analyzes what happens before the call; Conversation Analytics analyzes what happens ON the call.
+In essence, call tracking analyzes what happens before the call; Conversation Analytics® analyzes what happens ON the call.

-Conversation Analytics uses sophisticated speech recognition technology and thousands of proprietary algorithms to analyze the content of the call.
-Conversation Analytics analyzes the call content in near real-time.
+Conversation Analytics® uses sophisticated speech recognition technology and thousands of proprietary algorithms to analyze the content of the call.
+Conversation Analytics® analyzes the call content in near real-time.

-Conversation Analytics is the most substantial development in the call tracking space…ever.
+Conversation Analytics® is the most substantial development in the call tracking space…ever.

-Again, Conversation Analytics derives this data strictly from the words, phrases and other cues actually said on the call.
+Again, Conversation Analytics® derives this data strictly from the words, phrases and other cues actually said on the call.

-– Missed Opportunity Notification: If Conversation Analytics spits out a Missed Opportunity indicator of 75 (which would mean that Conversation Analytics is very confident the call was a Missed Opportunity), a Webhook could trigger a text message or an email sent to a manager or a salesperson immediately.
+– Missed Opportunity Notification: If Conversation Analytics® spits out a Missed Opportunity indicator of 75 (which would mean that Conversation Analytics® is very confident the call was a Missed Opportunity), a Webhook could trigger a text message or an email sent to a manager or a salesperson immediately.
 They could then call the lead back and un-miss the Missed Opportunity.